maisha-maliha/ropes/README.md

 # ropes
-A social media app like threads
+A social media app like reddit